-Ethical global equity index fund This fund tracks the sterling total returns of the FTSE4Good Global Equity index (including reinvested income, less withholding tax) to within +/- 0.5% per year for two years in three.
-Moderate growth fund This fund invests across a broad range of asset classes including equities, bonds and alternatives such as property and commodities.
-The exposure to a broad range of asset classes aims to reduce the risk that the fund value falls significantly.
-It offers opportunities to increase the value of your pension fund over the mid to long term.
 Property fund This fund aims to get the best return from a portfolio of first-class freehold and leasehold interests in commercial and industrial property.
 This includes industrial warehouse buildings, shopping units and office blocks.
 It is also permitted to invest up to 15% in other external property funds in order to take advantage of investment opportunities in niche or specialist sections.
+Shariah equity fund This fund aims for long-term capital growth through a diversified portfolio of securities, as defined by a relevant world index, which meets Islamic investment principles as interpreted by the Shariah Committee.
+Strengthen fund This fund invests across a broad range of asset classes including equities, bonds and alternatives such as property and commodities.
+The exposure to a broad range of asset classes aims to reduce the risk that the fund value falls significantly.
+It offers opportunities to increase the value of your pension fund over the mid to long term.
 UK equity fund This fund aims to mirror the performance of the FTSE All-Share index, with income reinvested.
 World emerging markets equity fund This fund aims to capture the returns of the world's emerging markets.
-It tracks the S&P/IFC Investable Composite Glob Emerging Markets index.
+It tracks the FTSE Emerging index.
 This fund is likely to be of interest to members with mid-to long-term investment objectives.
-World equity fund (hedged) This fund aims to capture world equity market returns, tracking the FTSE All-World (ex-UK) index, with an added element of currency hedging.
+World equity fund (hedged) This fund aims to capture world equity market returns, tracking the FTSE World index, with an added element of current hedging.
 It offers opportunities to maximise growth over the mid-to long-term.
-World equity fund (unhedged) This fund aims to capture world equity market returns, tracking the FTSE All-World (ex-UK) index.
+World equity fund (unhedged) This fund aims to capture world equity market returns, tracking the FTSE World index.
 It offers opportunities to maximise growth over the mid to long term.